Olive Garden Capellini Pomodoro is a delicious pasta dish with fresh tomatoes, garlic, basil, and Parmesan cheese.

 How to Make Capellini Pomodoro

-- Heat olive oil and add garlic.
-Cook for 1 to 2 minutes, until fragrant.
+- Heat olive oil in a large skillet over medium heat.
+Add garlic and cook for 1 to 2 minutes, until fragrant.

 - Add tomatoes and pepper.
 Cook just until heated, stirring constantly.